What Is A Manufactured Home?

 HUD Safety Regulations

 HUD has strict regulations to control the quality of modern manufactured homes.
-This means your manufactured home must meet certain requirements before you purchase it.
-Here are some of HUD’s codes:
+This means your manufactured home must meet specific requirements before you purchase it.

 Versatile Styles

 Another benefit of this type of home is that many manufacturers offer a wide variety of sizes, styles and layouts.
-For instance, a single-wide home could have 1 or 2 bedrooms, while a double-wide may offer 3 – 4 bedrooms.
+For instance, a single-wide home could have one or two bedrooms, while a double-wide may offer three to four bedrooms.
 You should be able to find the right option that fits your needs while staying within your budget.

 Simplified Moving Process

 Since manufactured homes are built on a temporary chassis, they can be transported from one location to another.
-If you want to relocate, you can purchase a new plot of land, set up utility hook-ups and hire a company to move your house.
+If you want to relocate, you can purchase a new plot of land and hire a company to move your house.

 Cons

-Unfortunately, owning a manufactured house can also come with these drawbacks:
+Owning a manufactured house can come with drawbacks:

 Limited Locations

-Some towns and cities have zoning restrictions that limit where you can put a manufactured home.
-So if you want to live in a densely populated area, you might have fewer options.
-However, rural areas typically have fewer of these rules.
+Some towns and cities have zoning restrictions on where you can put a manufactured home.
+Rural areas typically have fewer of these rules.

 Financing Difficulties

 Even though there are several types of loans you can use to finance your manufactured house, it can be difficult to secure approval.
-If you don’t want to use a permanent foundation or your home isn’t considered real property, getting a mortgage may be challenging.
+If you don’t want to use a permanent foundation or your home isn’t considered real property, your loan will likely come with higher interest rates than conventional loans.

 Land Ownership

 The main difference between a single-wide and double-wide manufactured home is space.
-A single-wide home is typically 14 – 18 feet wide and 52 – 80 feet long.
+A single-wide home is typically 12 to 18 feet wide and 40 to 80 feet long.
+A double-wide home is 20 to 36 feet wide and 32 to 90 feet long.

 The materials used to build manufactured homes are like the ones used for traditional homes, including lumber framing, fiberglass insulation and wood flooring.
 The difference for manufactured homes is that these items are ordered in bulk and put together in a temperature-controlled area.

 This is a hotly debated topic.
-But according to the Manufactured Housing Institute, most manufactured homes have a lifespan of 55.8 years.
-Given updates in manufacturing and building materials, a 2018 Federal Housing Finance Agency study concluded that manufactured houses could retain their value for the same length of time as traditional homes.
+Modern manufactured homes have an estimated lifespan of about 50 years.
+A 2018 Federal Housing Finance Agency study concluded that manufactured houses could retain their value for the same length of time as traditional homes.

 Manufactured homes are located in rural, urban and suburban locations across the country.
-More than a third of them are in manufactured home communities.
-However, living in a community is not a requirement.
+Many manufactured houses belong to homeowners associations, but living in a community is not a requirement.

 Many newly built manufactured homes are designed to be more energy-efficient.
 These homes often come with energy-efficient windows and doors, added insulation and more.
 It’s also possible to remodel older homes for added energy efficiency.

-Yes, state regulations often require manufactured homes to be a certain size.
+Yes, state regulations often require manufactured homes to be a specific size.
 You should check your state’s laws regarding manufactured homes before you purchase one.

 The Bottom Line